UPDATED: August 11, 2017

 Lastly — and most importantly — make sure that you have a simple page with your contact information.
 It’s not a bad idea to work in your email address or phone number on other pages as well, but a dedicated contact page (preferably with a map if you’re looking for local clients) makes it easy for potential students to quickly get in touch with you via your website.

 If you’ve already got a website, the information above should help you update it to improve your online marketing opportunities.
-If you don’t yet have a site, let’s look at some site-building options with themes appropriate for websites for teachers.
+If you don’t yet have a site, let’s look at some site-building options with templates appropriate for teacher websites.

 First, consider your level of site-building expertise.
 Decide if you want to take the do-it-yourself route or hire a professional to do it for you.
 This post can help you weigh your DIY vs. DIFM options.